How to Use the FAS Sales Reporting Portal (SRP)

-To access the FAS SRP, contractors will need to be listed as an IFF Point of Contact (POC), an administrative representative, or an authorized negotiator.
-Contractors must also first register to be able to gain access to FAS SRP with a valid GSA FAS ID.
+Let’s first talk about how you can get into the portal.
+To access the FAS SRP, contractors must be listed as a Industrial Funding Fee (IFF) Point of Contact (POC), an administrative representative, or an authorized negotiator.
+Contractors must also register to gain access to FAS SRP with a valid GSA FAS ID.
 The GSA FAS ID is a multi-factor, secure identity management system contractors can access with one email and password.

-- Total Outstanding Balance: If you have entered your sales data and not paid the IFF yet, there will be an outstanding balance noted in red.
+Total Outstanding Balance: If you have entered your sales data and have yet to pay the IFF, there will be an outstanding balance noted in red.

 Recording Sales in the FAS SRP

-When you are ready to enter your sales into FAS SRP, you can use the “Reporting” tab drop down on the left-hand side of the main page, and then select “Form Entry.”
-Here, you will enter you quarterly totals for each SIN on your contract.
+Now that you are registered and all set up in the system, let’s discuss recording GSA Schedule sales.
+When you are ready to enter your sales into FAS SRP, use the "Reporting" tab drop-down on the left-hand side of the main page and then select "Form Entry."
+Here, you will enter your quarterly totals for each SIN on your contract.

-Even if you are reporting $0 is sales for that specific quarter, you will still be required to enter that field as $0.00.
-While completing the sales reports, you can click “save” anytime to maintain your progress.
-Similarly, once you have completed entering your sales reports, you can officially submit your data by clicking “submit.”
+Even if you report $0 in sales for that specific quarter, you will still be required to enter that field as $0.00.
+While completing the sales reports, you can click "save" anytime to maintain your progress.
+Similarly, once you have finished entering your sales reports, you can officially submit your data by clicking "submit."

-If you would prefer to not enter your sales manually, you do have the option to upload a file containing your sales reports.
-To do this, use the Reporting Tab drop down, and select “File Upload.”
+If you prefer not to enter your sales manually, you do have the option to upload a file containing your sales reports.
+To do this, use the Reporting Tab drop-down and select "File Upload."

 Making Industrial Funding Fee (IFF) Payments

-As a GSA Multiple Award Schedule (MAS) contract holder, you will have 30 days from the close of a quarter to report your quarterly GSA sales and remit the IFF payment.
-For instance, sales reports and the accompanying IFF payment from the quarter January-March will be due on April 30.
+As a GSA Multiple Award Schedule (MAS) contract holder, you will have 30 days from the close of a quarter to remit the IFF payment.
+For instance, sales reports and the accompanying IFF payment from the quarter of January-March will be due on April 30.

-The IFF is calculated as 0.75% of a contractor’s quarterly sales reporting totals.
-For instance, if a contractor is reporting $1,000 is quarterly sales, their corresponding IFF payment would be $7.50.
+The IFF is 0.75% of a contractor's quarterly sales reporting totals.
+For instance, if a contractor is reporting $1,000 in quarterly sales, their corresponding IFF payment would be $7.50.

 You should only report sales for products and services through your GSA Schedule contract.
-You can’t pay the IFF until your sales are reported, so make sure to have them in on time so you don’t turn your IFF payment in late.
+You can only pay the IFF once your sales are reported, so make sure to have them in on time so you turn your IFF payment in on time.

 IFF Payment Options

-There are four main ways to submit your Industrial Funding Fee (IFF) to pay.gov.
-Before we get into the different options, it’s important to note you should access the pay.gov link through the FAS SRP portal.
-If you simply type the web address into your search bar, it won’t have all your information and the government will have to track you down to figure out where to put your payment.
+There are four main ways to submit your IFF to pay.gov.
+Before entering the different options, you should access the pay.gov link through the FAS SRP portal.
+If you type the web address into your search bar, it won't have all your information, and the government will have to track you down to figure out where to put your payment.

 Here are the main ways to submit an IFF payment: